If I don't vote in the Primary Election, can I still vote in the General Election?

 Can I vote early?

 A. Yes!
-You can vote at the County Election Board office in the county where you are registered to vote from 8 AM to 6 PM on Friday and Monday before all elections.
-For state and federal elections only, you also can vote from 8 AM until 1 PM on Saturday before the election.
-Details.
+You can vote early at the County Election Board office in the county where you are registered to vote from 8 AM to 6 PM on Thursday and Friday before all elections.
+For state and federal elections only, you also can vote early from 9 AM to 2 PM on Saturday before the election.

 For more frequently asked questions, please follow the link to the Oklahoma Election Board.